lfeujio3/CSE_6242_Project_Fall2021/README.md

 This website leverages machine learning to predict future flights delays due to weather.

 # Create .env file

+Create a .env file and add all the required api keys
 ```bash
 touch .env
 ```